-PCI DSS is an abbreviation for Payment Card industry Data Security Standard.
-Organisatiore processing. storing and/or transmitting credit card details must be PCI-1055 compliant Compliance S achieved by undertaking two tasks depending on your transaction volumes These tasks could include an annual on-site audit a quarterly vulnerability scan or a self-assessment questionnaire.
+PCI DSS is an abbreviation for Payment Card Industry Data Security Standard.
+Organisations processing, storing and/or transmitting credit card details must be PCI-DSS compliant.
+Compliance is achieved by undertaking two tasks depending on your transaction volumes.
+These tasks could include an annual on-site audit a quarterly vulnerability scan or a self-assessment questionnaire.

 Compliance is mandated by the payment card brands and for most merchants, the deadlines for validating compliance with the PCI DSS have already passed.
 You should check with your acquirer and/or merchant bank to check if any specific deadlines apply to you, based on merchant transaction volume (level) as determined by the card payment brands.

 If your business accepts credit cards, whether over the internet or on paper, then PCI applies to your business.
 The general rule states that if you process, store or transmit cardholder data then you must adhere to the Payment Card Industry Data Security Standard v2.0 (PCI DSS v2.0) which prohibits maintaining credit card information in multi-tenant environments.
 The PCI Security Standards Council (PCI SSC) has officially released the PCI DSS v3.0 compliance standards, but much remains to be done before merchants, service providers and the auditors will know how the new mandates will impact the payments industry.
 Keep checking our website to stay up to date.